-“You think about high performance teams and you think about numbers and you think about strategy, and sometimes you forget there is a human element - that’s the thing that drives it” says Todd Weiden, an EVP at SunTrust Bank, and participant in one of Emory Executive Education’s custom programs, where the focus was on converting high performance individuals into high performing teams.
+“We learned a lot about the human element of what makes teams great.
+So, you think about high performance teams, and you think about numbers, and you think about strategy, and sometimes you forget that there is a human element - that’s the thing that drives it” says Todd Weiden, an EVP at SunTrust Bank, and participant in one of Emory Executive Education’s custom programs, where the focus was on converting high performance individuals into high performing teams.

-Professor J. B. Kurish, Senior Associate Dean for Executive Education at Goizueta Business School – Emory University, sees that this human element is central to great leadership and is something that is central to their custom programs.
-He also is clear on how central the human relationships between the school and their clients are for successful programs to be delivered over the long-term.
+Professor J. B. Kurish, Senior Associate Dean for Executive Education at Emory University’s Goizueta Business School, sees that the human element is central to great leadership and incorporates this in the design of their custom programs.
+He is clear on how vital the human relationships between the school and its clients are for successful programs to be delivered over the long-term.

-Drawing on his previous experience as an investment banker, Kurish recalls that long-term partnerships are the key to good business, and he advocates “taking advantage of when markets are not in your favour, so that you already have the relationships in place when the market does turn.”
-This long-term approach of nurturing client relationships and really understanding the client’s issues and challenges is key to the Emory Executive Education’s custom programming approach.
+Drawing on his previous experience as an investment banker, Kurish recalls that long-term partnerships are the key to good business.
+He advocates “taking advantage when markets are not in your favor, so that you already have relationships in place when the market does turn.”
+This long-term approach of nurturing client relationships and really understanding the client’s issues and challenges is key to Emory Executive Education’s custom programming approach.

-Equally he has expanded the ‘intellectual footprint’ with a broadening of the programs offered, and drawing on the expertise and depth of knowledge that the wider Emory University faculty can bring to custom executive education programs for their clients.
+Kurish has also expanded the ‘intellectual footprint’ with a broadening of the programs offered, drawing on the expertise and depth of knowledge of the wider Emory University faculty.
 “With an increased intellectual footprint – we can cover more topics that are vitally important for senior leaders” says Kurish, highlighting that Emory University has world-leading expertise in healthcare.
 With renowned schools of medicine, nursing, and public health, and the Centers for Disease Control and Prevention located just off campus, Emory Executive Education has access to an extraordinary nexus of knowledge about healthcare.
-When combined with Emory Executive Education’s strength in organizational strategy and leadership they are able to deliver custom programs that are founded on deep knowledge of real-world challenges and new solutions in these areas.
-Having access to these real-world applications and dovetailing them into the curriculum, makes the learning much more tangible and impactful, and allows the participants to gain enduring insight from the applied theories.

 One of the major challenges facing corporations today is understanding how to handle data analysis effectively.
-Emory has a special expertise in delivering instruction on this, having just launched its MSBA, or Master of Science in Business Analytics.
-Kurish, himself a respected finance professor, sees that the challenge of the deluge of data that organizations now have available to them is an increasing one, and they have brought the content from the MSBA into open and custom programs in recent months.
-At Emory, the Executive Education team spend a lot of time with custom clients working through the data and identifying what is relevant and what is not.
-Kurish asks “how do we stop ourselves from drowning in all the information that is out there?”
+Emory has special expertise in delivering instruction on this, having launched its Master of Science in Business Analytics program (MSBA) - in 2017.
+Kurish, himself a respected finance professor, views the deluge of data available to organizations as a growing challenge.
+Emory Executive Education brought content from the MSBA program into its open enrollment and custom programs in recent months.
+At Emory, the Executive Education team spends a great deal of time with custom clients working through the data and identifying what is relevant and what is not.
+Kurish asks “how do we stop ourselves from drowning in all the information out there?”
 I think we need to slow ourselves down and think more broadly about the questions we need to ask.
-In this day and age, with all the tools that are available, and all the data that is available, it is so easy to drive to solutions.
-But I think we spend a lot of time driving to the wrong destinations.
-So what we are finding with our custom clients is that they are looking to us to help them think about how to sort out the relevant information.”
+In this day and age, with all the tools available, and all the data available, it is too easy to drive to solutions.
+I think organizations spend a lot of time driving to the wrong destinations.
+What we find with our custom clients is that they look to us to help them think about ways to sort out the relevant information.”